Media and Cultural Studies

 My work examines how media entertainment and its audiences interact, and examines how and where value and meaning are created.
-More specifically, my research projects fall into one or more of the following areas: (1) textual theory, criticism, and analysis, (2) contemporary television studies, (3) new media extensions of and convergence with television and film, (4) satire, comedy, parody, and political entertainment, (5) international media consumption, and (6) qualitative audience studies, fandom, and anti-fandom.
+More specifically, my research projects fall into one or more of the following areas: (1) textual theory, criticism, and analysis, (2) contemporary television studies, (3) new media extensions of and convergence with television and film, (4) satire, comedy, parody, and political entertainment, (5) international media consumption, and (6) qualitative audience studies, fandom, dislike, and anti-fandom.

 - Ph.D.
 Goldsmiths College, University of London, 2003

 - M.A.
 Goldsmiths College, University of London, 2000

 - Hamel Family Distinguished Chair in Communication Arts